kanboard/documentation/source/plugins/hooks.rst

 | ``template:user:show:profile:info``                       | User profile information       |
 +-----------------------------------------------------------+--------------------------------+

-Another template hooks can be added if necessary, just ask on the issue tracker.
+More template hooks can be added if necessary, just ask on the issue tracker.